ipspace/blog/content/posts/2025/01/ethernet-8021-protocol-stack.md

 * We might want to group physical links into Link Aggregation Groups (LAGs).
 LACP (or PAgP) also has to work directly on top of the MAC layer.
 * The link aggregation groups (LAGs) are the logical links that Spanning Tree Protocol tries to block to prevent loops.
 STP is thus above LACP, as is Shortest Path Bridging (SPB).
 * Finally, we might want to implement multiple virtual links on top of logical links.
 That's where the VLAN encapsulation comes into play.
-* DTP (Dynamic Trunking Protocol) and its rarely used IEEE equivalent MVRP (Multiple VLAN Registration Protocol) are VLAN provisioning protocols and thus run aside from VLAN encapsulation.
+* DTP (Dynamic Trunking Protocol), VTP (VLAN Trunking Protocol), and their rarely used IEEE cousin MVRP (Multiple VLAN Registration Protocol) are VLAN provisioning protocols and thus run aside from VLAN encapsulation.
 * Per-VLAN spanning tree protocols must be associated with individual VLANs.
 Thus, their packets (BPDUs) include VLAN encapsulation.

 {{<figure src="/2025/01/eps-llc-protocols.png">}}